Jalapeño Popper Dip with Bacon

 Instructions

-• In a separate bowl, mix the panko breadcrumbs, parmesan cheese, and melted butter.
-Spread on top of the dip.
-Then top with the remaining half of bacon.
+• Make Panko topping.
+In a separate bowl, combine the panko topping – the bread crumbs, parmesan cheese, and melted butter.
+Add the topping to the dip.

 Video